RobinHeathcote/CV/README.md

 - Environmental Geoscience
 - Grade: 2:1
 - For my thesis, I was part of a research team on a 6-week project in Mexico in association with Operation Wallacea to research impacts of tourism on marine health.
+I was able to manage and analyse a large data set and visualise it using ArcGIS software.
 - The course required multiple presentations based on my own research with the emphasis being on communicating in a way that would be understandable to listeners of different backgrounds.

 #### Sheffield College(September 2007 to July 2009)

-- A levels
+##### A levels

 - Geography A
 - Environmental Science A